4 Ways To Measure Sales Targets In Salesforce

 Pipeline deals also show up.
 Consequently, managers have valuable information on the strength of the funnel and the likelihood of achieving sales goals.

 Managers can override the forecasts made by their direct reports.
-For example, they can change the overall estimate to balance excessive optimism or pessimism of salespeople.
+For example, they can change the overall estimate to balance salespeople's excessive optimism or pessimism.

 However, there is a downside.

-As such, significant training and coaching is needed to use the Forecasts tab successfully for tracking performance against sales targets.
+That means significant training and coaching are needed to use the Forecasts tab successfully to track performance against sales targets.

 Pros of the Forecasts Tab

-• Set sales targets at individual, team, company and product family level.
+• You can set sales targets at individual, team, company and product family levels.

 • Tracks performance against quota based on the opportunity forecast category (won, committed, pipeline and best-case).

-• Managers can override forecasts submitted by their direct reports.
-Doing this modifies the expected performance against current and future team targets.
+• Managers can override forecasts submitted by their direct reports, modifying the expected performance against current and future team targets.

-• Reviewable history to learn from the accuracy of forecasts submitted in the past.
+• Retained history to learn from the accuracy of forecasts submitted in the past.

 Cons of the Forecasts Tab